operand/agency/docs/README.md

 Looking at `ChattyAI`'s source code, you'll see that it is a subclass of `Agent`, and that it exposes a single action called `say`.

-The following is a typical action method implementation taken from `ChattyAI`.
+The following is a typical action method signature taken from `ChattyAI`.

 ```python
 @action